-Summary : In less than two hours of flying from Punta Arenas, Chile, arrive on King George Island (the largest Island of the South Shetland Archipelago) where you will embark the new and modern Magellan Explorer at the gates of the White Continent.
-From King George Island you will navigate for seven days and six nights along the Antarctic Peninsula and, if weather conditions permit, attempt to cross the Polar Circle at latitude 66° 33’ South where you may enjoy a glass of champagne to celebrate this extraordinary occasion!
-Visit the most wonderful places and enjoy the best wildlife sites of Antarctica along the way.
-With daily excursions, your naturalist team will deliver lectures to introduce and inform you about this wonderful continent.
+Summary : In less than two hours, fly from Punta Arenas, Chile and arrive on King George Island (the largest Island of the South Shetland Archipelago) where you will embark the newly-built Magellan Explorer at the gates of the White Continent.
+From King George Island you will navigate for seven days and six nights along the Antarctic Peninsula, enjoying stunning landscapes and the best wildlife sites along the way.
+If weather conditions permit, attempt to cross the Polar Circle at latitude 66° 33’ South and enjoy a glass of champagne to celebrate the extraordinary occasion.
+With daily excursions, your naturalist team will deliver informative lectures introducing you to this spectacular continent.

 Includes round-trip flight from Punta Arenas, Chile with 7 days in Antarctica.
 Time spent in Antarctica is equivalent to an 12-day traditional ship cruise.

 Activities : Birding, Child-Friendly, Hiking, Kayaking, Dedicated Solo Cabins, Triple/Quad Cabins, Antarctica Air-Cruise, Antarctic Circle